Navigating your way through complexity in a rapidly changing, information-saturated world

 Of course, there are exceptions.
 People are born with disabilities or encounter situations for which they have no control.
 Someone is injured in a car accident or orphaned at an early age, for example.
 Granted, events over which we have no control can overtake us and shape our lives.
 However, for the mass of humanity, at least in our work lives, the truth still remains that, generally speaking, we get what our actions have brought to us.

-That idea, to many, if not the majority of folks, is a troubling, uncomfortable thought.
+That idea, for many, if not the majority of folks, is a troubling, uncomfortable thought.
 It’s easy to see why.
 Every day we are presented with examples supporting just the opposite view.
 The media glorifies the victims.
 The courts are full of people wanting someone else to blame for their circumstances, and the government exists, at least in part, to buffer people from the consequences of their actions.

 In this environment, the specter of personal responsibility takes on the semblance of a monster in the latest teenage horror movie – something to avoid and run from whenever it pops up.